pbv-public/firestore-orm/README.md

 ### Schema Enforcement
 A model's schema (i.e., the structure of its data) is enforced by this library — _NOT_ the underlying database!
-DynamoDB, like most NoSQL databases, is effectively schemaless (except for the key).
+Firestore, like most NoSQL databases, is effectively schemaless (except for the key).
 This means each row may theoretically contain completely different data.
 This normally won't be the case because `db.Model` enforces a consistent schema on rows in a table.